HMPNK/HANNO/README.md

 # HANNO: efficient High-throughput ANNOtation of protein coding genes in eukaryote genomes
-* annotates a vertebrate genome in below 1h
+* high speed, can annotate a large vertebrate genome in below 1h
 * transcript models include UTRs
 * can work completely compartively (using NCBI Refseq annotations), no need for RNAseq from your organism (but still beneficial of course)
 * completely evidence based (no weird gene models from *ab initio* prediction)